 I have always had good experiences flying Korean Air whether in economy, business or first class.
 Business class, or Prestige Class, on the Korean Air A380 is a special treat since this aircraft is the only Asian airline with an onboard bar, The Celestial Bar.
 Worldwide, only a handful of airlines, including Emirates, Qatar and Etihad, offer on-board bars.

-Many Asian carriers and airports have mastered the art of boarding aircraft without the usual crowding and blocking of access (gate lice) that normally accompanies boarding in the U. S. Airport design is part of the problem in the U. S. Asian airlines reduce boarding congestion by assigning more agents, creating easily distinguishable boarding lanes, and checking boarding passes to ensure passengers are in the right lane.
+Many Asian carriers and airports have mastered the art of boarding aircraft without the usual crowding and blocking of access (gate lice) that normally accompanies boarding in the U. S. Airport design is only a small part of the problem in the U. S. Asian airlines reduce boarding congestion by assigning more agents, creating easily distinguishable boarding lanes, and checking boarding passes to ensure passengers are in the right lane.

 Korean Air A380 Business Class Seat

 Korean Air devotes the entire upper deck of the A380 to business class.
 There are 94 Prestige Sleeper seats arranged 2-2-2 in three cabins.
 The seats are 21.6 inches wide and have 74 inches of pitch according to Korean Air’s website.
 The seats recline to a fully flat position.
 This is the same seat as on the Korean Air 777-300ER business-class flight from Bangkok, Thailand to ICN.

 My seat was 11H, a window bulkhead seat on the starboard side.
 My preferred seats on this aircraft are in rows 20 (incredible leg room) or 21 in the rear section.
 I like the window seats for the view and because of the spacious storage compartments next to the window.
 These compartments are perfect for storing blankets, pillows, amenity kits, etc. This flight was reasonably full, and it looked like 11H was the best bet to have a window seat with an empty seat on the aisle.